List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 A rogue guitarist and enemy of Josuke, his Stand is Red Hot Chilli Pepper (レッド・ホット・チリ・ペッパー, Reddo Hotto Chiri Peppā), (Note: "Chili Pepper" in official English releases.) a long-range Stand that can control electricity.
 His awakening of a Stand makes him mad with power, and he steals Keicho Nijimura's arrow, killing him in the process.
 He tried to shoo away Jotaro afterwards, fearing Star Platinum's power.
 Otoishi is dangerously self-centered, using his newfound power to steal from various people and wreak havoc in the city, and even kill anyone who gets in his way without hesitation.
 He also dedicates himself to his craft as a guitarist; also desiring recognition or fame as a rock star.
 Akira is confident, but also smart enough to utilize his abilities to the fullest and is somewhat proficient in manipulation, evident through his battle with Okuyasu.
 However, although smart, he often fails to notice minor details that can lead to his downfall, as shown in his fight with Josuke.
 After losing to Josuke and being sent to prison, he no longer causes trouble as he fears retaliation from Jotaro.
 His last appearance was in the one-shot Thus Spoke Kishibe Rohan, asking Rohan Kishibe for autographs.

+In Japanese, he is voiced by Showtaro Morikubo in all appearances.
+In English, he is voiced by Andrew Russell.